NPException/pd-app-template-lua-example/README.md

 ## Build and run in Playdate simulator

-With babashka and the Playdate SDK installed, run the following command:
+With [babashka](https://babashka.org/) and the Playdate SDK installed, run the following command in the project's directory:

 ```bash
 bb build-and-sim